rrothwell/retro-6802-max-mc/README.md

 The dongle is attached to the board and to a Mac using a Mini-USB to serial cable in this case.

 In the MacOS terminal application issue the command to show the available USB serial devices.

 `
 ls -al /dev/tty*
 `
-shows an number of entries including /dev/tty.usbserial-A50285BI This will vary from machine to machine.
+shows an number of entries including /dev/tty.usbserial-A50285BI.
+This will vary from machine to machine.
 The entry for usbserial will only appear when the dongle is attached to the Mac.
-Is it does not, assuming the dongle is based on an FTDI chip, like FT232RB, then the FTDI VCP (virtual comm port) needs to be installed.
+If it does not, assume the dongle is based on an FTDI chip, like FT232RB, then install the FTDI VCP (virtual comm port) driver.

-Then in the terminal issue the command screen /dev/tty.usbserial-A50285BI 115200
+Then in the terminal issue the command

+`
+screen /dev/tty.usbserial-A50285BI 115200
+`
 This should produce a $ prompt.
 Various SWTBUG monitor commands can then be exercised.